ltekme/ltekme/blogs/3.Exploring-CF-APIGW-Lambda-SQS-SNS-ReactJS/pages/Using-CloudFront-and-S3-to-host-ReactJS/README.md

 ### Side-Effect of S3 public Website hosting

 Even though the page exists in the react js path router.
-It doesn't exists in the systems of AWS.
+It doesn't exist in the systems of AWS.

 ![404 but ok page](images/404-showpage.png)